AllardKamiel/Scalable-remote-attestation-of-IoT-swarm-using-IOTA-/README.md

 #### receive_messages_from_tangle
 This function simply fetches all of the unreaded messages from the IOTA streams channel.
 It uses the security receive function to determine of you have acess to a message or not. if you have access the private part of the message is printed.
 In the future a JSON can be made where all of the private messgaes you have acccess to are put in and then i returned.
 Then the IoT device has to act on these messages.

 #### check_nonce_timestamp
+This function checks if the given nonce timestamp pair is already in the list.
+Or if the timestamp value is to low.

 #### add_nonce_timestamp
+This function adds a nonce timestamp pair to the nonce timestamp pair list.
+This list is a json list.

 #### cleanup_nonce_timestamp
+This function makes sure that the nonce timestamp list does not grow infinitely long by deleting nonce timestamp pairs  that are under the a certain timestamp.

 ### attribute libary

 #### AND
+This function helps making the different attribute lists when there is an AND in the policy.

 #### OR
+This function helps making the different attribute lsits when there is an OR in the policy.

 #### policy_to_array
-The policy_to_array function converts an attribute policy to a JSON file with all the lists of attributes.
+The policy_to_array function converts an attribute policy to a cJSON list with all the attributes lists as components of the cJSON.

 #### alloptions
-The all otions function creates a json where all of the possible combinations of the devices attributes are put in.
+The all otions function creates a cJSON where all of the possible combinations of the devices attributes are put in.

 ### other libaries
 The channels libary is from IOTA and its functions are mainly used in the self-made IOTA libary